gouthamt7/datasciencecoursera/3_Getting_and_Cleaning_Data/projects/README.md

-## R Markdown
-##Getting_and_Cleaning_Data Project- Samsung Galaxy S Smartphone Accelerometer Data Analysis
+## Getting_and_Cleaning_Data Project- Samsung Galaxy S Smartphone Accelerometer Data Analysis

 ## Goal of the project
 This project analyzes data collected from the accelerometers of the Samsung Galaxy S smartphone.
-The goal is to prepare a tidy data set that can be used for later analysis.
+The goal is to prepare:
+1. A tidy data set that can be used for later analysis.
+2. A link to a Github repository with your script for performing the analysis
+3. A code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
+You should also include a README.md in the repo with your scripts.
+This repo explains how all of the scripts work and how they are connected.
+4. Analysis R Script

 ## Review Criteria